imexh/Pharmacy-Hub-Mobile/README.md

 Key Features:

-**Easy Ordering:** Customers can search for medicines, add them to the cart, and make purchases effortlessly.
-**Prescription Upload:** Users can upload their prescriptions securely for verification.
-**Account Creation:** Users can create accounts.
+**Easy Ordering:** Customers can search for medicines, add them to the cart, and make purchases effortlessly.\n **Prescription Upload:** Users can upload their prescriptions securely for verification.\n **Account Creation:** Users can create accounts.
 **Order History:** Users can see their order history.
 **Reminders:** Users can add reminders to remind them to take medicine.